deckarep/dungeon-rush/README.md

   * 8-bit style music and many sound sfx

 ## How to play
-* Each round starts with a random hero in the middle
+* Each round starts with a random hero in the middle of the dungeon
-* Move the arrow keys: up, down, left, right to control your character
+* Move the arrow keys: `up`, `down`, `left`, `right` to control your character
 * Make your party stronger by collecting more heroes
-* Collect weapon and loot drops to become more powerful and heal up
+* Collect weapon and loot drops to become more powerful and heal your party
-* Don't run into walls, bad guys or yourself
+* Don't run into walls, bad guys or yourself or you will 💀
-* Your heroes will intelligently attack nearby enemies
+* Your heroes will intelligently attack nearby enemies when they are near
-* To advance to the next round, you must collect a certain amount of heros
+* To advance to the next round, you must collect a certain amount of heroes
-* Be careful of giant bosses, they are very strong
+* Be careful of giant bosses, they can be very powerful

 ## Port Goals
 * To re-create a moderately complex game, fully in Zig and to get better at the language.